Skip to content

 ACT

-Life cycle assessment is an iterative process, with each phase of an LCA using the results of previous phases, and going back and forth each time.
+Life cycle assessment is an iterative process; each phase of an LCA builds on the results of the previous phases, and there is a back-and-forth between them at every stage

-Life cycle assessment is carried out in 5 stages, starting with the definition of the objectives and scope of the study, followed by the inventory.
-The inventory includes the identification and quantification of element such as manufacturing processes (including the disposal of process and product waste), the production and consumption of fuels, electricity and heat, lighting and heating, distribution and packaging, and the recovery of products after use (reuse, recycling and energy recovery).
-The 3rd stage of LCA is the evaluation of environmental impacts, leading to the 4th stage, which is the analysis of the evaluation results.
+A life cycle assessment is carried out in five stages, beginning with the definition of the objectives and scope of the study, followed by the inventory.
+The inventory involves identifying and quantifying elements such as manufacturing processes (including the disposal of process and product waste), the production and consumption of fuels, electricity and heat, lighting and heating, distribution and various types of packaging, as well as the recovery of products after use (reuse, recycling and energy recovery).
+The third stage of the LCA is the assessment of environmental impacts, leading to the fourth stage, which is the analysis of the assessment results.

 At the end of the process, LCA enables us to understand the relevant areas for action, so that we can take effective action.